Monday, September 25, 2017

-summer cottage, Narcissus.
-This image is dated June 1965.
-In the
+inside their summer cottage, Narcissus.
+This image is dated

-body of the Narcissus.
-Dan was a Marine at the time this picture was taken.
+that was attached to the body of the Narcissus.
+Dan was a Marine

-Dan retired from the Marines as a Major in 1984.
+when this picture was taken.
+Dan retired from the Marines

+as a Major in 1984.
 Image courtesy of Daniel Vallee

 This blog post is a tribute to Daniel A. Vallee.

 September 25 is the birthday of Daniel A. Vallee.
 Dan would have been 76 today.
 Sadly, Dan passed away unexpectedly on September 1, 2017.
 He will be greatly missed by this writer.
 I only knew Dan for a couple of years, but he became an instant and dear friend from our first meeting.
 Dan grew up living in the Narcissus.
 When he was dating Rose, he first introduced her to his parents while they were living in the Narcissus.
 Rose and Dan were married for 50 years.
-All of us in the Narcissus family share our deepest condolences to Rose, their two sons, Leo and Patrick, and to all of the extended Vallee family members, for their loss of Dan.
+All of us in the Narcissus family share our deepest condolences with Rose, their two sons, Leo and Patrick, and all of the extended Vallee family members for their loss of Dan.

-The footage is from the O. R. Cummings Collection at Northeast Historic Film
+a fan trip.
+The footage is from the O. R. Cummings Collection

-Various newspapers that carried the story of the Narcissus during July/August
+Various newspapers that carried the story of the Narcissus

-2015.
+during July/August 2015.
 Photo by Patricia Pierce Erikson

 one end of the Narcissus, just over the first window opening of the smoking